Backlang-Org/learn/content/extended/unions.md

 ## Discriminated Unions

 A discrimated union is a typed union.
 It can be used to create a hierarchical type structure easily.
 And Du's are generating a default constructor and a `ToString` method.
+You will see that discrimated unions saves a lot of lines of code.

 The structure of DU's: